 There is a final argument for removing the uncertainty in valuation factors that we discuss again on p.
-153. It is the argument that the central value of the distribution of valuation estimates can be taken (the average value).
+150. It is the argument that the central value of the distribution of valuation estimates can be taken (the average value).
 The argument is that, because there are many individual point sources of pollutants and many individual receivers of doses from those pollutants, the effects could be treated as independent.
-So, at aggregated scales, by the

-285 E. T. Jaynes and G. L. Bretthorst, Probability theory: the logic of science (Cambridge: Cambridge University Press, 2003).
-R. J. Lempert, M. E. Schlesinger, and S. C. Bankes, "When we don't know the costs or the benefits: Adaptive strategies for abating climate change," Climatic Change 33 (1996).
-J. W. Hall et al., "Robust climate policies under uncertainty: a comparison of robust decision making and info-gap methods," Risk Analysis 32 (2012).
+So, at aggregated scales, by the central limit theorem the variation averages out and the central value of a valuation factor can be used.
+This is a very strong assumption on impact pathways.
+To apply it carte blanche to valuation, assumes, at the least, no co-dependency of the individual receivers on variation in discount rates and socio-economic drivers - which have been observed to dominate the uncertainty in some marginal value estimates.
+The centralisation also removes the risk premium.
+The centralisation assumption may apply to some food system impact pathways, info-gap methods," Risk Analysis 32 (2012).
 Kriegler et al., "Imprecise probability assessment of tipping points in the climate system."